railsstudent/ng-ai-sprint-2024-demo/README.md

 ## Change CORS policy of the GS Bucket

 Create a json file to configure the CORS policy of the public bucket.
-Then, this Angular application can load the model from the Google Clousd Storage.
+Then, this Angular application can load the model from the Google Cloud Storage.

 ```json
 [